Contact Us | info@foundation.builders

 Involving Communities and Other Key Players

-• The second phase encompasses starting an SME once the Institute is established.
-The SME will develop a management team of Institute staff, business students, and local business leaders to develop emerging business leaders, manufacturing using students in vocational training, product quality, marketing, and distribution.
-The business students will analyze the local community for business opportunities.
-From the data analysis, students and business instructors will work with the local community to determine what SME best pares the vocational skills available through the Institute students with the most immediate needs of the community.
-The SME team will also work with governmental agencies focused on developing the local economy.
+The second phase encompasses starting an SME once the institute is established.
+The SME develops a management team of Institute staff, business students, and local business leaders to develop emerging business leaders, manufacturing using students in vocational training, product quality, marketing, and distribution.
+The business students analyze the local community for business opportunities.
+From the data analysis, students and business instructors work with the local community to determine what SME best pairs the vocational skills available through the Institute students with the most immediate needs of the community.
+The SME team also works with governmental agencies focused on developing the local economy.

 Advocacy

-• The ongoing development of the Institute will include networking and collaborating with TVET and other partners to maintain a standard that prepares students to take the certification test administered by Government agencies and other certifying organizations.
-The Institute will keep a close relationship with certifying agencies while working with our graduates to ensure they receive their certification.
-The Institute will develop linkages and alliances with government institutions, agencies, and NGOs in vocational/business training.
-This will be promoted to improve leverage, advocacy, and employment for youth receiving vocational and business training.
+The ongoing development of the institute includes networking and collaborating with TVET and other partners to maintain a standard that prepares students to take the certification test administered by Government agencies and other certifying organizations.
+The institute collaborates closely with certifying agencies while working with our graduates to ensure they receive their certification.
+The institute develops linkages and alliances with government institutions, agencies, and NGOs in vocational/business training.
+The community network improves leverage, advocacy, and employment for youth receiving vocational and business training.

 SPECIFIC STRATEGY

-The youth Enterprise development support will comprise financial and economic assessments and small-scale business management training.
-The Enterprise management team will be self-managed based on systems and procedures jointly developed with the Institute of Business, local business leaders, and community leaders.
-The SME will be designed using skills and knowledge taught at the Institute.
-Students will work at the Enterprise both in management and production.
-Income generated by the Enterprise will cover operating costs, including payroll for those working there.
-The Institute will use a percentage of the profit to cover some of the cost of operating the Institute.
-The Board of Directors will regularly monitor the operation of the Enterprise for the Institute.
+The youth Enterprise development support comprises financial and economic assessments and small-scale business management training.
+The Enterprise management team is self-managed based on systems and procedures jointly developed with the Institute of Business, local business leaders, and community leaders.
+The SME uses the skills and knowledge taught at the institute.
+Students work at the enterprise in both management and production.
+Income generated by the enterprise helps cover operating costs, including payroll for those working there.
+The institute uses a percentage of the profit to cover some of the cost of operating the institute.
+The Board of Directors regularly monitors the operation of the enterprise for the institute.

-The Institutes will be constructed at strategic locations identified to serve as multi-purpose centers to train youth from other satellite communities.
-Each Institute will provide skills training based on recognized and preferred needs (e.g., welding, metal fabrication, carpentry, masonry, and concrete/concrete form ).
-The Institute will provide students with essential training tools and materials during the training.
-Students who complete the Institute’s courses and receive a certificate of completion will be encouraged to take the TVET certification test.
+Institutes constructed at identified strategic locations serve as multi-purpose centers to train youth from other satellite communities.
+Each institute provides skills training based on recognized and preferred needs (e.g., welding, metal fabrication, carpentry, masonry, and concrete/concrete form ).
+The institute provides students with essential training tools and materials during the training.
+Students who complete the institute's courses and receive a certificate of completion are encouraged to take the TVET certification test.
 The Institute staff will work with them to ensure they obtain the certification.

-Students interested in starting their businesses will be paired with a mentor who will help them through the startup process.
-The Institute will maintain an ongoing relationship with these entrepreneurs.
-Through the network developed by the Institute, the businesses will be encouraged to form Co-ops around the vocational skills they have learned to leverage their production and market share.
+Students interested in starting their businesses work with a mentor who helps them through the startup process.
+The institute maintains an ongoing relationship with these entrepreneurs.
+Through the network developed by the institute, the businesses are encouraged to form Co-ops around the vocational skills they have learned to leverage their production and market share.
 Accessing micro-loans for business development will be a feature of the Business Institute.

 We welcome your financial support to empower our students to achieve vocational and economic success.
 We appreciate our monthly supporters and invite you to join this group of donors.
 You can make your donation and become a monthly supporter at https://foundationbuilders.networkforgood.com/projects/214891-your-support-helps-empowering-students